kavia-common/samsung-tv-content-hub-79822-85981/mytv_frontend/DEV_SERVER.md

 - Prefer configuring dev server entirely in `vite.config.js` (avoid duplicate CLI flags like `--host`/`--port`).
 - Do not add tools that auto-write to `dist/` during dev; builds should only output to `dist/` when running `vite build`.
 - If you observe reload loops: check for file churn in `dist/` or `.git/` and ensure no process modifies `.env` or `vite.config.js`.

+## Tizen packaging (no external zip)
+The packaging flow no longer uses the system `zip` CLI.
+Instead, a Node-based zipper writes a valid .wgt file:

+Steps:
+1. Run `npm run build:tizen` to produce `./dist`.
+2. Run `npm run package:tizen` to generate `./app.wgt` that includes all files under `dist/` plus `config.xml` at the archive root.

+This avoids errors like `zip: not found` in CI and local environments lacking `zip`.